ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - famously level.fyi used google sheets for prod for long time

 ## TECH
-- vitess - a db clustering system using mysql, created by google
+- vitess - a db clustering system using mysql, created by google engineers, those engineers later created planetscale and use vitess
     - each mysql server is a horizontal shard abstracted as a single entity by vitess
+        - prolly used mysql b/c in 2005 document store like mongoDB didnt exist
     - used by youtube sincd 2011, composed of tens of thousands of mysql instances
     - also used by slack